certbot/certbot/README.md

 Config-generator should attempt to fetch the configuration file daily and transform it into MTA configs.
 If there is a retrieval failure, and the cached configuration file has an 'expires' time past the current date, an alert should be raised to the system operator and all existing configs from config-generator should be removed, reverting the MTA configuration to use opportunistic TLS for all domains.

-**nexthop-domains**
+**address-domains**

-The _nexthop-domains _field maps from mail domains (the part of an address after the "@") onto a list of properties for that domain.
+The _address-domains_ field maps from mail domains (the part of an address after the "@") onto a list of properties for that domain.
 Matching of mail domains is on an exact-match basis, not a subdomain basis.
-For instance, eff.org would be listed separately from lists.eff.org in the _nexthop-domains _section.
+For instance, eff.org would be listed separately from lists.eff.org in the _address-domains_ section.

-Currently the only property defined for _nexthop-domains _is _accept-mx-domains_, a list.
-If an MX lookup for a listed nexthop domain returns a hostname that is not a subdomain of one of the domains listed in the _accept-mx-domains_ property, the MTA should fail delivery or log an advisory failure, as appropriate.
+Currently the only property defined for _address-domains_ is _accept-mx-domains_, a list.
+If an MX lookup for a listed address domain returns a hostname that is not a subdomain of one of the domains listed in the _accept-mx-domains_ property, the MTA should fail delivery or log an advisory failure, as appropriate.
 Matching of MX hostnames against the _accept-mx-domains_ list is on a subdomain basis.
 For instance, if an MX record for yahoo.com lists mta7.am0.yahoodns.net, and the _accept-mx-domains_ property for yahoo.com is ["yahoodns.net"], that should be considered a match.
 All domains listed in any _accept-mx-domains _list must correspond to an exactly matching field in the _mx-domains_ config section.

 The _accept-mx-domains_ mechanism partially solves the problem of DNS MITM.
 It doesn't completely solve the problem, since an attacker might somehow control a different hostname under an acceptable domain, e.g. evil.yahoodns.net.
 But it strikes a balance between improving security and allowing mail operators to change configuration as needed.
 Some mail operators delegate their MX handling to a third-party provider (i.e. Google Apps for Your Domain).
 If those operators are included in STARTTLS Everywhere and wish to change providers, they will have to first send an update to their _accept-mx-domains_ to include their new provider.